willsam100/Presentations/Intro To Xamarin for F#/slides/index.md

 - Ouput bindings rather than HTML/CSS/JS
 - Continue to use Xmal for the describing the UI
 - will model the uni-directional flow
 - Bindings + observables couples UI actions/updates
-- UI is still written in xaml

 ***
+### Welcome Gjallarhorn
+### Modelling state

+- Signals
+    - models a value that changes over time
+    - handles notifcations of when the value is updated
+    - immutable
+- Models
+    - everything a signal has
+    - adds support for mutation

+***
 ### A simple example
+#### Gjallarhorn Signals

 - two buttons, increment - decrement
 - output label
-- uses a state object
+- very sinple model
 - uses functions to change the state
 - Gjallarhorn handles everything else

 ***
+### Show me a real app!
+#### Estate Watcher

+- An app that I have been building
+- I won't go over everything in the code
+- This is a prototype

+***
-### A bigger app: Real Change
+### A bigger app: Estate Watcher

+- Track the changes of a listing: price & title
-- A single watchlist for all your real estate
+- A single watchlist for all your real estate listings
-- Track the changes of a listing (price, title etc)
-- Two websites currently supported (scrpped)
+- Two websites currently supported (HTML scrapping)
     - TradeMe.co.nz
     - RealEstate.co.nz

 ***
-### A bigger app: Real Change
+### A bigger app: Estate Watcher

-- Mailbox Processor to hold the state
+- Uses Gjallarhorn Async mutable to hold the single state
-- Mailborx is nicely wrapped up in Gjallarhorn
+- Gjallarhorn Async mutable utilizers the mailbox processor
-- sqlite3 db
+- sqlite3 db for permanant storage
 - network calls (HTML scraping)

 ***
-### A bigger app: Real Change
+### A bigger app: Estate Watcher

 ***
 ### App Model